Invariants Related to the Tree Property: Preliminaries

+In the arguments that follow, we will only make use of instances of $\mathrm{Pr}_{1}(\lambda^{+},\lambda^{+}, 2, \aleph_{0})$, which we will obtain from stronger results of Galvin and of Shelah, using Observation \ref{monotonicity}.
 Galvin proved \(\text{Pr}_{1}\) holds in some form for arbitrary successor cardinals from instances of GCH.
 Considerably later, Shelah proved that $\text{Pr}_{1}$ holds in a strong form for the double-successors of arbitrary regular cardinals in ZFC.